History and Ridership

 The Missoula Urban Transportation District (MUTD) was established by voters in June of 1976.
 The vote established taxing authority for the creation of the district and passed by a margin of 2 to 1.
 The resulting service, known as Mountain Line, began operating on December 12, 1977.

-Since that time, Mountain Line has provided more than 28 million passenger trips.
-Missoulians took a record 1,562,120 trips on Mountain Line’s fixed route service in 2016 alone, a nearly 64 percent increase from 2014 levels, in part due to Mountain Line’s Phase II service enhancements and the popular Zero-fare program.
+Since that time, Mountain Line has provided nearly 30 million passenger trips.
+Missoulians took a record 1,573,979 trips on Mountain Line’s fixed route service in 2017 alone, a 70 percent increase from 2014 levels, in part due to Mountain Line’s Phase II service enhancements and the popular Zero-fare program.
 In 2018, Mountain Line maintained the high ridership gains of the past several years with 1,573,615 rides provided.

 |CALENDAR YEAR||TOTAL RIDES|